Phil Harrison (pool player): Individual Events

 In what he considers to be his biggest win outside of the World Championship won in 2009, Harrison won the inaugural China Classic event in 1999.
 Hosted in Beijing, and watched by 15 million viewers, this tournament introduced some of the finest cue-sports players in the world to a primarily Chinese audience.
 Harrison came through a tough semi-final against compatriot Chris Melling, before beating the #1 ranked Chinese player in the final.

 When the opportunity presented itself in 2005, Harrison accepted an invitation for entry into the International Pool Tour, an event founded and administrated by American businessman Kevin Trudeau.

 In another divergence away from his primary equipment, Harrison has twice reached the last 64 in the World 9-ball Championships, both times in Cardiff, Wales.
 He considers the American-style equipment difficult to adjust to, and has not sought to take on that discipline much since 2003, with the exception of some local events.

 Harrison has been a long-standing member of UK-style 8-ball's elite, winning around 30 major events at the time of writing, including the WEPF World Championships and World Masters events, International Professional Pool Players Association (IPA) Tour events, IPA Professional Events, UK Tour Events, and other invitational tournaments.

 Harrison has also performed well in the UK Tour's Premier League, winning the title on more than one occasion, and finishing runner-up in 2017.

 Alongside the major event success he has enjoyed, Harrison has also won a large number of regional one-day and tour (pool series) events, including sustained success in the Herts Pool Tour, and numerous winner's cheques from tours located in (among others) the South-East, Northants, and Great Yarmouth.

+Harrison is also the current national champion after winning the EPA men’s national championship.